 Workstation (desk): $6,000 per year

-Plus, the startup gets access to conference rooms at no extra charge.
+Plus, the startup gets access to conference rooms and collaboration area at no extra charge.

 The startup doesn't have to move its existing office, it can use this space as an additional office for business development and investor meetings.